About the Course

 The Club house is now an ideal setting to relax over a drink and watch players approach the 18th green and set off down the 1st.
 A full bar menu is also available with a great range of home made food on offer.

-Please contact us for more information about booking functions.
+Please contact our partner ‘The Fairway‘ for more information about booking functions.
 Telephone: 01624 842227